Medical Assistant Technology Training

 Train to become a multi-functional healthcare office practitioner while you prepare to sit for the Registered Medical Assistant (RMA) certification exam.
-Medical Assisting Technology adds to your professional credentials by awarding an Associate in Specialized Technology Degree upon completion – you’ll have patient-focused skills centered on compassion, and administrative skills to keep medical offices running smoothly.
+Medical Assistant Technology adds to your professional credentials by awarding an Associate of Applied Science Degree upon completion – you’ll have patient-focused skills centered on compassion, and administrative skills to keep medical offices running smoothly.

 Medical Assistant Technology Training Program Highlights

-- Earn your Associate in Specialized Technology Degree in 1 to 2 years, depending on the schedule you select.
+- Earn your Associate of Applied Science Degree in 1 to 2 years, depending on the schedule you select.

 - Computerized simulation manikins are used to teach students how to “treat” ailments.